- Regulations and policies for digital tech

-Evidation Health launches longitudinal digital study to learn how American perceive COVID-19 and behave in pandemics from real-world behavioural data, gathered through mobile devices.
+Evidation Health launches longitudinal digital study to learn how American perceive COVID-19 and behave in pandemics from real-world behavioral data, gathered through mobile devices.
 More than 150 thousand people were recruited to participate through the Achievement app.
 You can read the report here.
 It updates weekly.
-For March 27, for instance, Evidation concludes the continuous drop in physical activity, increase in the sleep time and quick, quick change from confidence and scepticism to panic.
+For March 27, for instance, Evidation concludes the continuous drop in physical activity, increase in the sleep time, and quick, quick change from confidence and skepticism to panic.
 Reports also show an increase in willingness to use telemedicine - so if you wanted to open such a communication channel, now is the time.

 Research team developed a unique way of generating and processing fluid droplets within yield-stress fluids, which allow them to produce suspended drug-laden particles.
 Basically, now people can “catch” and “manipulate” fluids that behave not like water, in a weird and complex way, for instance, shift between liquid and solid behaviours.
 With this method, people can put more precise dosage in, for instance, high-potency drugs for patients with cancer - which is vital for their well-being.

 Report from EIT Health and McKinsey & Company shows: today’s healthcare is not equipped for AI adoption, ‘cause adoption can’t happen without training healthcare workers.
 Check out the full report - it provides very detailed guidelines on how to change the situation.